Communication

 Self-Concept & Social Support

-Our stories are how we co-create and share meanings with others as we navigate our experiences in and through the temporal, social, and contextual realities of our world.
+Our stories are how we co-create and share meanings with others as we navigate our experiences in and through the temporal, spatial, and social realities of our world.

 experience John Dewey (1938) continuity and interaction enacted in situations